Here at BigFish Media, we often get localisation recording

 have accompanied a video which it fits perfectly time wise.

-Now, when it comes to recording say, the German VO for that
+Now, when it comes to recording say, the German voiceover for that

 same video, we often find that the German translation is too long for the